harrisonpadgett/FIRE198/README.md

-This project predicts **Economic Losses** based on earthquake magnitude and probabilistic alert levels provided by disaster forecasting systems
+This project predicts **the number of injuries** based on factors like the magnitude, length and width of a tornado.

-ML algorithm: Random Forest Regressor
+ML algorithm: XGBoost Regressor

 Evaluation metrics: RMSE, R^2 score

-Output graphs: feature importance plot, economic loss vs magnitude scatterplot
+Output graphs: feature importance plot, bell curve, and learning curve